-A DUI arrest or getting into trouble with the law is very stressful.
+Stressed out.
+And now you have a DUI arrest.
+Getting into trouble with the law is very stressful.

 Stress is one of those overused words that, unfortunately, has lost its meaning.
 In fact, stress may have caused your current situation.

-Many people can't control stress.
+Most people can't control stress.
 In fact, most of us are unaware that our bodies are under chronic stress most of the time.
-Chronic low-level stress has been compared to your car idling too high for too long.
+Chronic low-level stress has been compared to a car idling too high for too long.
 After a while, this has a negative effect on your body and can lead to serious health problems.
 Read more about understanding the stress response

 Studies have shown that chronic stress is a contributing factor to high blood pressure and raises the risk of heart attacks or strokes, inflammation, obesity, anxiety, depression, and addiction.